jayres/IDM-DynamicWeb/midterm/ProjectDescription.md

 ### Have the UI change based on the data

-Similar to Exercise Two, having elements which change based on data.
+Similar to Exercise Three, having elements which change based on data.
 Color is just one option here.
 Think about size, layout, different elements, or anything that will change based on the data.

 ### Have the site styled